francescapunzetti/hyperbolic_patch/README.md

-The folder `images` contains the images used as input and some output examples
+The folder `images` contains the images used as input and some output examples.
+This folder includes also test images, used to test functions.

 Into `.gitignore` are contained all files we don't want to track.